lewtds-forks/sterne-framework/README.md

 Sterne Framework
 ===============

 Game engine framework.
-Written in C++.
+Written in C++ and Python.